benschw/benschw.github.io/_drafts/2015-12-10-microservices-in-php-with-fliglio.markdown

 The application class is the application's entry point and is responsible for managing configuration classes as well as actually dispatching a request.

-The configuration class is responsible for things like specifying how to preprocess and route a request, and instantiating application dependencies.
+The configuration class is responsible for things like specifying how to route a request and instantiating application dependencies.

 ## Todo, A Microservice
 I'm sure I could explain everything about the framework, but I'm also sure you wouldn't care.
-So let's just jump in and look at the service we're building
+So let's just jump in and look at the service we're building.

 ### Defining a resource